-- In a code controlled using CADNA, if computation-intensive routines are run with perturbed data, - classic BLAS routines can be executed 3 times instead of the CADNA routines with almost no accuracy difference on the results - the performance gain can be high with BLAS routines from an optimized library - but we lose the instability detection. - The same conclusions would be valid with an HPC code using MPI.
-In the same conditions (computation-intensive routines & perturbed data) CADNA-MPI routine ⇒ optimized floating-point MPI routines. - Application of our approach to real-life examples with realistic data sets.
+- In a code controlled using CADNA, if computation-intensive routines are run with perturbed data - CADNA routines ⇒ classic BLAS routines with almost no accuracy difference on the results - high performance gain with BLAS routines from an optimized library - but we lose the instability detection. - The same conclusions would be valid with an HPC code using MPI.
+In the same conditions (computation-intensive routines & perturbed data) CADNA-MPI routines ⇒ optimized floating-point MPI routines. - Application of our approach to real-life examples with realistic data sets.